Requaos/MicroServicesMap/README.md

 # MicroServicesMap
-A map of generic miscro-services descriptions, specifications and needs
+A map of generic micro-services descriptions, specifications and needs

 ## Deployment: ##
 #### Backend: ####